Stan Tomlin

-Stanley Arthur Tomlin (16 September 1905 – 1969) was an English long-distance runner who competed in the 1930 British Empire Games.
+Stanley Arthur Tomlin (16 September 1905 – 17 January 1969) was an English middle-distance runner who competed in the 1930 British Empire Games.

+Career

+Tomlin finished third behind Cyril Ellis in the 1 mile event at the 1929 AAA Championships.

-At 1930 Empire Games he won the gold medal in the 3 miles event.
+At 1930 British Empire Games he won the gold medal in the 3 miles event.
 He also participated in the 6 miles competition.